London804/Sleep-Timer/README.md

 Frontend initial state:

 1 x Dropdown

-    Label: "Duration in bed"
+   - Label: "Duration in bed"
+   - Items: 0-24 hours
-    Items: 0-24 hours, in 30-minute increments
+   - in 30-minute increments

 1 x Dropdown

-    Label: "Duration asleep"
+   - Label: "Duration asleep"
-    Items: 0-24 hours, in 30-minute increments
+   - Items: 0-24 hours, in 30-minute increments

 1 x button

-    Disabled
+   - Disabled
-    text: "Calculate"
+   - text: "Calculate"
-    1 x output text
+   - 1 x output text

 When the User selects a value for both time inputs, then the button is enabled.

 When the User clicks the button:

-    The text displays “Loading”
+   - The text displays “Loading”,
-    The frontend calculates a score (100 * duration_asleep/duration_in_bed)
+   - The frontend calculates a score (100 * duration_asleep/duration_in_bed),
-    The frontend sends the score to some ”save” endpoint on some API via AJAX (you do not need to build a real API, but you might find it useful to create mock of endpoints for success and failure)
+   - The frontend sends the score to some ”save” endpoint on some API via AJAX (you do not need to build a real API, but you might find it useful to create mock of endpoints for success and failure),
-    When the browser receives a successful API response, then the score is displayed in the output text
+   - When the browser receives a successful API response, then the score is displayed in the output text

 ## Dev